Skip to main content

 Basic Interrupt Pattern

-from spoon_ai.graph import interrupt, Command
+from spoon_ai.graph import interrupt

 async def confirm_trade_node(state: TradeState) -> dict: